twbs/bootstrap/README.md

 Bootstrap's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://v5.getbootstrap.com/>.
 The docs may also be run locally.

-Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
+The documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
 Working on our search?
-Be sure to set `debug: true` in `site/assets/js/src/search.js` file.
+Be sure to set `debug: true` in the `site/assets/js/src/search.js` file.

 ### Running documentation locally